Lead Abatement Certification

 If qualified for the discipline of interest, the individual is required to obtain the appropriate LBP training course certificate from a State of Tennessee certified training provider.

-Additionally, to obtain State of Tennessee certification in the LBP inspector, risk assessor, and supervisor disciplines, individuals (except for those currently certified by EPA) must also take and pass the State of Tennessee Commissioner's (third-party) certification examination.
+To obtain State of Tennessee lead-based paint certification in an applied for discipline(s), individuals must pass the State of Tennessee Commissioner's (third-party) certification examination.
 This exam is administered by the LBP Program and must be passed within six (6) months following the completion of the appropriate LBP training course previously discussed.

 After obtaining the LBP course certificate and upon completing and passing the 3rd party exam, you must apply for State of Tennessee LBP certification.